Nextiva / Blog / Customer Experience

 What is the customer lifecycle strategy?

 The customer lifecycle strategy maps out the entire journey a customer takes with your brand, from initial awareness to post-purchase engagement.
-It helps you personalize the customer experience, build relationships, and drive customer loyalty.
+It helps you personalize the customer experience, build the customer relationship, and drive customer loyalty.

 What is an example of the customer lifecycle journey?